-Name of Officer Richard Eyre Service Improvement and Development Manager Date received by Officer 23.10.2017 Please send an acknowledgement Should a full equality analysis be carried out? impacts, or evidence g users will receive the offer, and that if a s specifically identified any negative aps.
-It has identified that service same, or an improved service service gap is identified, where ed, this will form part of the PNA
+Name of Officer Richard Eyre Service Improvement and Development Manager Date received by Officer 23.10.2017 Please send an acknowledgement Should a full equality analysis be carried out?
+No. The initial EIA has not specifically identified any negative

 Stage 2 Use of evidence and consultation to identify and analyse the impact of the change